-You might have guessed already that the costs of this phase also depend strongly on the degree of customization you need and whether you want to use a content management system in the first place.
+You might have guessed it already.
+The costs of this phase also depend strongly on the degree of customization you need and whether you want to use a content management system in the first place.

 4) Hosting and Maintenance

-Unfortunately, the story is not over once your real estate website it launched.
-It’s not a set and forget thing.
+Unfortunately, the story is not over once your real estate website launches.
+It’s not a set-and-forget thing.

-A lot will depend on the performance, reliability and customer service of the hosting company you will choose.
+A lot will depend on the hosting company’s performance, reliability, and customer service.

-So, ongoing costs in the context of hosting and maintenance can include:
+So, ongoing costs in the context of hosting and maintenance can include the following: